stephaneVercouillieBMID/slate/source/index.html.md

 This documentation describes our OAuth 2.0 implementation of **itsme(r) Login**, which conforms to the [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) specifications, and is OpenID certified (TODO).

-# itsme(r) Login and Shared Data
+# itsme(r) Login

 **itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow users to login securely and to share data with your application.

 itsme(r) Login uses pairwise user identifier, meaning each partner will have a different User Code for the same user.
 Doing, nobody except BMID can link one given user code to a specific user identity.
-The user identity is therefore defined the shared data.

 If purpose of use is stated and consent is provided by the end-user during authentication, following data can be shared with your application